 What Are the Eligibility Criteria for Ireland’s Critical Skills Employment?

 Ireland’s Department of Business, Enterprise, and Innovation weighs several pieces of applicants’ materials.
 Applicants must have a job offer from a Revenue Commissioners-registered and trading employer.
 Some positions require employer registration with the Companies Registration Office or Register of Friendly Societies.

 CSEP eligibility largely depends on the type of occupation, outlined salary, and relevant academic degrees.
 Certain professions require a third-level degree or diploma.
 Only companies with a minimum of 50% European Economic Area (EEA) nationals at the time of application are eligible for employment permits.
 Startups younger than two years and registered as an employer with Revenue waive this fee if supported by enterprise development agencies, Enterprise Ireland, or Ireland’s Industrial Development Authority (IDA).

 - Relevant qualifications, skills, and experience required

 Bring the Brightest Talent to Your Organization in Ireland

 Changes to Ireland’s Critical Skills Employment Permit mean easier access to the globe’s brightest talent for employers, and promising occupations for qualified foreign talent.
-However, the application process requires both parties pay close attention so as not to invite error and risk application denial.
+However, the application process requires both parties to pay close attention so as not to invite error and risk application denial.

 Velocity Global helps firms across the globe navigate complex employment law landscapes, visa application processes, and each step of the global expansion process.
-Before you expand, Velocity Global’s team of expansion experts provide country reports to give you a clearer picture of market conditions, cultural considerations, and all other pertinent information.
+Before you expand, Velocity Global’s team of expansion experts provides country reports to give you a clearer picture of market conditions, cultural considerations, and all other pertinent information.